 Copacabana beach, located at the Atlantic shore, stretches from Posto Dois (lifeguard watchtower Two) to Posto Seis (lifeguard watchtower Six).

 The famous statue of Christ the Redeemer (or Cristo Redentor) was unveiled in 1931 and was named one of the New Seven Wonders of the World in 2007.

-The tranquility of Santa Teresa neighborhood can be deceiving.
-Walking around Largo de Guimarães is fine but the winding maze of streets makes it really easy to get lost.
 Santa Teresa is surrounded by many favelas: Amigos de Santa Teresa, Francisco de Castro, Luiz Marcelino, Miguel Austragelésio, Parque Catete, Prazeres, Travessa Vista Alegre, Unidos de Santa Teresa, Vila Paraíso and Amigos do Vale so you better make sure you know where you are going and that it’s safe.
-If it’s late at night we adviseto take a cab back home.
-Walking from Santa Teresa to Lapa at night is not recommended.
-You can get robbed doing just that.

-The new Saint Sebastian of Rio de Janeiro Cathedral was build between 1964 and 1997.
 The architecture of the cathedral was inspired by a Mayan pyramid.
 The cone-shaped cathedral is 106 meters in diameter at the base and 75 meters high.
-It was designed by Edgar de Oliveira da Fonseca.

-The Niterói Contemporary Art Museum (Museu de Arte Contemporânea de Niterói — MAC) situated in the city of Niterói is one of the city’s main landmarks.
-It was completed in 1996.
+The Niterói Contemporary Art Museum (Museu de Arte Contemporânea de Niterói — MAC), situated in the city of Niterói, is one of the city’s main landmarks.